xitao1812/property-management-application/README.md

 - If a property at 3361 Euclid Ave, Vancouver is added to the property list, the event is "Property: [3361 Euclid Ave, Vancouver] added to the property list"
 - If a property is removed from the list, the event is "A property removed from the property list"
-- If a property at 3361 Euclid Ave, Vancouver is mark as sold and updated with new owner name, the event is "Marked Property: [3361 Euclid Ave,Vancouver] as sold" and "Updated the owner name of
+- If a property at 3361 Euclid Ave, Vancouver is mark as sold and updated with new owner name to Cathy, the event is "Marked Property: [3361 Euclid Ave,Vancouver] as sold" and "Updated the owner name of
 Property: [3361 Euclid Ave, Vancouver] to Cathy"

 ## Phase 4: Task 3

-- In ViewList's addPropertyToTable method, it uses propertyList.getPropertyList() in the for each loop.
+- In ViewList's addPropertyToTable method, it uses propertyList.getPropertyList() to get a list of property in the for each loop.
- This can be refactored that propertyList implements Iterable<Property> so that we can use propertyList directly in the for each loop
+- This can be refactored that propertyList implements Iterable<Property>.
+So that propertyList is iterable and can be used directly in the for each loop.